Orpingtons, Rhode Island Reds, and Rocks are cold tolerant.

 if you keep the light on in their coop.

-One of our own 4x6 coops contains eight healthy young Ameraucanas, which have been lying about six-seven eggs almost every day this winter~ : )
+One of our own 4x6 coops contained eight healthy young Ameraucanas, which had been laying about six-seven eggs almost every day last winter~ : )

 In each section we install a layer of clear vinyl --------------------